TabuHana/amiibo-info/README.md

 The live version of this site can be found [here](https://amiibo-info.vercel.app/)

-The old version of this site can be found [here](https://tabuhana.github.io/amiibo-info/).
-(Might go down)

 The Original version of this site can be found [here](https://bsandfer.github.io/amiibo-locator/)